HOW TO ChoosE the best Vase for Your Flowers

 One of the questions I’m often asked when people are looking to buy one of our vases is “what kind flowers would look good in this?”
-So I though I’d put together some tips and ideas for the kind of thing I reach for when I’m looking for the perfect vessel for my blooms - be that armfuls of wild cow parsley, a fistful of buttercups my daughter’s presented me with, or something more formal from my garden like heavenly roses and dahlias.
+So I though I’d put together some tips and ideas for the kind of thing I reach for when I’m looking for the perfect vessel for my blooms - be that armfuls of wild cow parsley, a fistful of buttercups my daughter’s presented me with, or something more formal from my garden like roses or dahlias.

 I don’t consider myself an expert on arranging flowers, far from it.
 But I do love a good old faff with a mound of blousy blooms and some greenery, especially when there’s no time pressure.
 Mostly I enjoy playing with flowers because I just love to take time to observe them - they really do bring me such intense joy.
 Contact with nature is known to improve mental health and I find that even a few minutes of faffery brings me into a calm, almost serene state of being.

-• Choose your vase to go with the flowers you have, not the other way round.
+Choose your vase to go with the flowers you have, not the other way round.

 • The single most important thing to keep in mind is to get your proportions right.